box/box-dotnet-sdk-gen/docs/Authentication.md

 ### Injecting existing token into BoxOAuth

-If you already have an access token and refresh token, you can initialize `BoxOAuth` with them.
+If you already have an access token and refresh token, you can inject them into the `BoxOAuth` token storage to avoid repeating the authentication process.
-You can achieve this by feeding `BoxOAuth` with token storage containing the token.
 This can be useful when you want to reuse the token between runs of your application.

 ```c#
 var accessToken = new AccessToken